Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

-There is a lot that organisations can do.
+There is a lot that organizations can do.
 There are highlevel principles that exist and emerging standards they can adopt.
 A good first step is looking at that landscape of principles and emerging standards as a way to begin to understand and think critically about both the potential risks and benefits of AI systems.

 I don’t think there is one place.
-I think the responsibility must be shared, similar to the approach that organisations have taken for issues like human rights and privacy.
-Everyone in an organisation has an obligation to respect the privacy of customers or to protect their data.
-Certainly, organisations have created positions like chief privacy officer to help ensure that the right policies and systems are in place.
+I think the responsibility must be shared, similar to the approach that organizations have taken for issues like human rights and privacy.
+Everyone in an organization has an obligation to respect the privacy of customers or to protect their data.
+Certainly, organizations have created positions like chief privacy officer to help ensure that the right policies and systems are in place.
 But the responsibility itself lies with everyone.
 The same goes for human rights.
 No one gets a free pass for violating human rights from the lowest person in the company all the way up to the senior executives and the board.
 The question of behaving ethically is similar in that I don’t think the responsibility lies with any one position.